 A Tropical Solution: Once again, cutting back milkweed plants (or potting them to bring indoors) can make a huge difference.
 If viable milkweed plants aren’t available to receive monarch eggs, this should encourage the monarch majority to finish their Mexican migration.
 However, it’s important to note there is currently no conclusive data telling us if/how much this is happening.

-2016 Update- with more gardeners planting tropical milkweed, the overwintering population in Mexico grew 3.5 times: from 57 million monarchs…to 200 million!
+In 2016- with more gardeners planting tropical milkweed, the overwintering population in Mexico grew 3.5 times: from 57 million monarchs…to 200 million!

 3. Non-native plants won’t support the ecosystem